 Stimulants such as methylphenidate are the main stay therapy and considered first line drugs in the treatment of the disease.
 These drugs enhance the brain function and mental ability thus, they control the lack of attention and distractibility.
 They work by increasing the levels of dopamine and norepinephrine level in the involved brain areas.

-This enhances time management and capability to control the anxiety and depression.
+This enhances time management and the capability to control the anxiety and depression.

 Exercises and physical activity